85GLC85/shakespeare-m1/README.md

 Images of a large size with slow download speed on slower internet connection rectified by using a file compression site to alter from MB to KB.
 Images spanning the full page
 Video not loading
+Deleted Future.html page as there was not enough available content and altered mainpage links accordingly.